dsambrano/dsambrano/README.md

 ## 🎓 About me

-- Doctoral Candidate at Harvard University
+- PhD Harvard University
 - Create Computational Models for how humans make decisions particularly when emotion is involved
+- 10+ years experience in programming and data science

 ## ⚙️ Skills